Credit: Erin Woisnet for Signal Cleveland

 Cleveland State officials told Signal Cleveland Thursday that they are continuing to refine the recommendations discussed at this recent meeting.

-I look at who is getting to and through Cleveland’s three biggest colleges, along with what challenges and supports they encounter along the way.
-How that happens -- and how universities wield their power during that process -- impacts all of the city’s residents as well as our collective future.
-I am a first-generation college graduate reporting for Signal Cleveland in partnership with the national nonprofit news organization Open Campus.
+I look at who is getting to and through Ohio's colleges, along with what challenges and supports they encounter along the way.
+How that happens -- and how universities wield their power during that process -- impacts all Ohio residents as well as our collective future.
+I am a first-generation college graduate reporting for Signal in partnership with the national nonprofit news organization Open Campus.